Bifrost-Technologies/.github/profile/README.md

 ## Bifrost Inc
-Developing Innovative Artificial Intelligence & Software for Earth, Health, Finance, OPSEC & Deep-Space.
+Bifrost Inc is a US software development company that specializes in artificial intelligence.
+We design, develop, & deploy various types of software for hundreds of different industries, primarily Earth, Health, Finance, OPSEC, & Deep-Space.
 ## Resources
 [Bifrost.Genetics](https://github.com/Bifrost-Technologies/Bifrost.Genetics) C# .NET Core 6.0 Library - A biomimetic genetic encoder capable of encoding English or Latin text in to genetic code.